Popular Types Of Yoga:

 There is current literature providing similar conclusions.
-A review of literature published in 2012 on 35 trials addressing effects of yoga on anxiety and stress, concluded 25 of those trials “noted a significant decrease in stress and anxiety with yoga regimen".
+A review of literature published in 2012, looked at 35 trials addressing effects of yoga on anxiety and stress.
+In conclusion, 25 of those trials “noted a significant decrease in stress and anxiety, with yoga regimens”.

-Other ways in which yoga may aid in stress reduction is due to it's ability to help promote flexibility, relive tensions and potential from that help with pain control.
-According to Healthline, yoga poses (like exercise), promotes the release of endorphins (our happy-hormones or feel-good hormones).
-This release can help with both short and long term stressors as you become better apt to handle emotions.
+According to Healthline, yoga poses (much like exercising), promote the release of endorphins.
+Also known as our happy-hormones or feel-good hormone).
+This release can help with both short and long term stressors, as you become better apt to handle emotions.

-One specific study on a Hatha yoga regimen on 52 women over 12 sessions, concluded that yoga has an effective role in reducing stress, anxiety and depression.
-Reiterating it’s use as a from of safe complementary medicine.
+A specific study on a Hatha yoga regimen, included 52 women over the course of 12 sessions.
+The findings found yoga to have an effective role in reducing stress, anxiety and depression.
+Thus, reiterating it’s use as a form of safe, complementary medicine.

 According to one article posted in Frontiers in Psychology, yoga is one of the top ten complementary health practices used by adults in the U.S, where 45% of the population have at least one chronic health condition.

-Yoga has even been shown to have positive effects on distress and functional performance of those who suffer from chronic health conditions or diseases.
+Yoga has shown positive effects on distress and functional performance of those who suffer from chronic health conditions or diseases.

-A study published in 2017, displayed evidence supporting the recommendations of yoga as a supportive interventions in helping women with breast cancer to help fight fatigue and sleep disturbances as well as improved quality of life.
+A study published in 2017, displayed evidence supporting the recommendations of yoga as a supportive intervention in helping women with breast cancer, helping fight fatigue and sleep disturbances, as well as improved quality of life.

-A meta analysis of 10 studies found evidence that yoga may be effective in helping to improve physical ability, lung function and quality of life in people with COPD, according to the National Center for Complementary and Integrative Health.
-They also discuss research evidence surrounding yoga's positive benefits on patients with asthma, HIV/AIDS, as well as a helpful agent for smoking cessation and weight loss.
+A meta analysis of 10 studies was also conducted.
+Furthermore, providing evidence that yoga may be effective in helping to improve physical ability, lung function, and quality of life in people with COPD.
+This was according to the National Center for Complementary and Integrative Health.

 c.
 Reduction in Inflammation: